Skip to main content

 • The contents of those messages

-• The transports with which messages in a sequence are communicated
+• The transports which messages in a protocol are send and received over

-A sequence is an ordered list of messages that your component-under-test will send or receive in a distinct flow.
-You can add multiple sequences to cover as many test scenarios as you need.
+A protocol is a Flex-based ordering of messages that your component-under-test will send or receive in a distinct flow.
+You can add multiple protocols for your component to cover as many use cases as you need to test.

 • The type of messages the component should be able to send and receive